junkdog/sift/README.md

 A tool to model and analyze the design of systems from java class files.

+## Features
+- CLI tool to parse and interact with system models.
+- Parses system models from existing classes using Instrumenter Pipelines.
+- Pipelines provide knowledge about technology stacks.
+- Declarative DSL for additional, user-defined pipelines.
+- JSON serialization of pipelines for simpler reuse and sharing.

 ![sift spring-boot axon framework demo](docs/images/sift-spring-boot-axon.gif)

 _Spring-Boot with Axon Framework [instrumenter][spring-axon] in action._